edgelesssys/constellation/docs/docs/architecture/orchestration.md

 Multiple clusters require multiple workspaces, hence, multiple directories.
 Note that every operation on a cluster always has to be performed from the directory associated with its workspace.

+You may copy files from the workspace to other locations, but you shouldn't move or delete them while the cluster is still being used.
+The Constellation CLI takes care of managing the workspace.
+Only when a cluster was terminated, and you are sure the files aren't needed anymore, should you remove a workspace.

 ## Cluster creation process

 To allow for fine-grained configuration of your cluster and cloud environment, Constellation supports an extensive configuration file with strong defaults.
 [Generating the configuration file](../workflows/config.md) is typically the first thing you do in the workspace.